Interviews

 It is hoped that STIMband will become a user-friendly device that patients can use at home and administer themselves.

-READ MOREA 200-year timeline of Parkinson’s milestones
+READ MOREA roundup of Parkinson’s news stories in March

 READ MORE